Data Handling for Class 8

 90

-Grouped frequency distribution: Grouped data is data that has been organized into groups.
+Grouped frequency distribution: Grouped data is data that has been organised into groups.

 The given frequency distribution table holds grouped data.